magento/knowledge-base/src/troubleshooting/general/graphql-categories-cannot-hide-categories-shared-catalog.md

 ---
-title: GraphQl query to hide categories not work with B2B shared catalog
+title: GraphQL query to hide categories not work with B2B shared catalog
 labels: troubleshooting,GraphQL,2.4.3,Adobe Commerce,cloud infrastructure,category,shared catalog,B2B
 ---
 This article provides a solution for when B2B shared catalog feature is not working with GraphQl categories query to hide categories.